 Afghanistan PEO & Employer of Record Services

-Global PEO Services (GPS) helps companies hire employees in Afghanistan without establishing a legal entity.
+Global PEO Services (GPS) helps companies hire international employees in Afghanistan without establishing a legal entity.
 All human resources, benefits, payroll, and tax needs for the employees are managed by the Global PEO, while the new hires and headquarter teams focus on your business goals.

 When hiring employees in Afghanistan, establishing a subsidiary or branch office is not always the best route, as it’s often a lengthy and expensive process.
 Hiring via a Professional Employer Organization (PEO), or Employer of Record (EOR), is a faster and often more effective option – especially when starting up in a new country.

 Global PEO Services hires the employees on your behalf, legally contracting them through our subsidiary in accordance with Afghanistan labor laws.
 As a result, the burden of compliance is on us and the employees can begin work for your company in a matter of days.
 PEOs/EORs provide you with a streamlined option for hiring employees, testing markets, and responding to growing business needs in Afghanistan.
 With Global PEO Services, you get control without taking on legal entity liabilities, contractor risks, or sacrificing on talent or speed to market.